dao-duc-tung/auto-audition/README.md

 Finally, some tricky image processing algorithms will be performed on the keys area to detect the keys.
-Simultaneously, some algorithms will also be applied on the perfect area to detect the time when we should hit Ctrl (to hit perfect).
+Simultaneously, some algorithms will also be applied in the perfect area to detect the time when we should hit Ctrl (to hit perfect).